German second quarter growth solid but unspectacular as investment drags

 In positive news for the economic outlook, figures released last week showed industrial orders recorded their biggest gain since early 2011 in the April-June period thanks mainly to strong foreign demand.

 Some German industrial companies have made upbeat earnings announcements.
-German auto parts and tyre maker Continental this month raised its full-year profit outlook after quarterly earnings jumped more than expected on a strengthening European car market.
+German auto parts and tire maker Continental (CONG.DE) this month raised its full-year profit outlook after quarterly earnings jumped more than expected on a strengthening European car market.

 Much of the concern about the outlook concerns China, which has seen a run of weak economic data.